janmarques/valuebetting-belgium/README.md

 When you click on the event name of the bet (for the `Circus` bookmaker), you will be redirected to the event on `Circus`es website.
 There you should search for the exact bet, verify that the odds are indeed the same as advertised, and then place your bet.
 For the amount you bet, use the Kelly criterion as explained earlier.

 ## Configuring the filters
-Previously, we had set the probability and overvalue to 0, to make sure there were bets available for we could continue the guide.
+Previously, we had set the probability and overvalue to 0, to make sure there were bets available so we could continue the guide.
 It is however advised that we tweak these a bit.

 ### Probability
 In the long term for `+EV` bets, your probability can be set to 0 and in theory it does not matter.
 However if you are starting out and you place 10 bets that each have a 1% chance of winning, you will very likely just lose them all, even if they are all `+EV`.
 So just psychologically, it is interesting to set the minimum probability to `50%` when starting out.